-1. Students will keep a journal during this course.
+- 1. Students will keep a journal during this course. - 2.
 The instructor will discuss journal writing requirements for this course during orientation week.
 The student's journal will be confidential between the student and the teacher.
-Sharing of any part of the student's writing will only occur when written permission has been given to do so.
+Sharing of any part of the student's writing will only occur when written permission has been given to do so. - 3.
+One of the journals will be an evaluative report describing the implementation of a proposal which will be submitted in NURS 4000 (PBL).
+Further information about this will be included on a separate handout.